#geomob Event Review: Highly Recommended: On Tomorrow

 The Chief Executive of Plymouth Council has banned elected local councillors from using Twitter.

-You may have noticed that we at Digital-Lifestyles have never been massive fans of the iPhone.
+You may have noticed that not everyone is a massive fans of the iPhone.

 For over forty years Moore’s Law has stood to be correct.
 It’s now being questioned as to whether it will continue.